 Well, wonder no more about how to freelance model because I’ve got you covered.

-Well, wonder no more, because I am here to guide you through all the steps you need on how to get into freelance modeling and kickstart your fabulous modeling career.
+These are all the steps you need to know on how to start freelance modeling and kickstart your fabulous modeling career.

 - Practice and get some experience

 - Compile a portfolio